ninabarzh/broomstick/content/posts/Poverty-myths-Middle-class-delusions.md

 Tell that to the woman who dies in childbirth because the nearest hospital is a three-day walk away.
 Or the child whose "asthma" is actually chronic mould poisoning from their council flat.
 But sure, let’s blame their lifestyle choices.

 **Myth 4: "Just get a job!"**
 The classic.
-Because job creation has worked so well thus far—unless you count zero-hour contracts, gig economy exploitation, and wages so low they’d make Dickens blush.
-But yes, by all means, pull yourself up by your bootstraps—assuming you can afford boots.
+Because job creation has worked so well thus far, unless you count zero-hour contracts, gig economy exploitation, and wages so low they’d make Dickens blush.
+But yes, by all means, pull yourself up by your bootstraps, assuming you can afford boots.

 **Myth 5: "Ending poverty is too expensive."**
 Funny, we never seem to lack funds for bank bailouts, corporate tax cuts, or weapons to "defend democracy" (read: resource grabs).
 But universal basic income?
 Oh no, think of the economy!

 ### The stigma special: Blaming the poor for being poor

 Nothing unites the comfortable classes like the smug certainty that poverty is a moral failing.
 Laziness!
 Bad decisions!
 A counterproductive attitude!
-Never mind that most poor people work themselves to the bone—often in unpaid "essential" roles—while the real leeches of society lounge in offshore tax havens.
+Never mind that most poor people work themselves to the bone, often in unpaid "essential" roles, while the real leeches of society lounge in offshore tax havens.

 But by all means, let’s keep pretending poverty is an individual problem, rather than the inevitable result of a system designed to funnel wealth upwards.
 Collective action?
 Perish the thought.

 ### The job creation farce

 "A strong economy lifts all boats!" they cry, as if we haven’t spent decades watching wages stagnate while CEO pay skyrockets.
 The truth?
-Our economy isn’t designed to eliminate poverty—it’s designed to manage it.
+Our economy isn’t designed to eliminate poverty, it’s designed to manage it.
 Poverty keeps the gears grinding: cheap labour, desperate workers, and a permanent underclass to frighten the middle into compliance.

 ### How to actually end poverty (But we won’t)